mrlatency/tianxinxu/README.md

 1. **Provision a VM Instance**: Choose your preferred cloud provider and create a new virtual machine.
 2. **Install Docker and Docker Compose**: Ensure both are installed on your VM.
 3. **Transfer Your Project Files**: Use `scp` or Git to transfer your project to the VM.
+Or, alternatively, you can git clone the repository to the VM.
 4. **Build and Run Docker Containers**: Execute the same Docker commands on the VM.
-5. **Configure Firewall and DNS**: Open necessary ports and (optionally) configure a custom domain.
+5. **Configure Firewall and DNS**: Open necessary ports and (optionally) configure a custom domain (e.g. http://lunde.top).

 ## Conclusion 🎉

 Congratulations!
 You've successfully built and deployed your personal CV website using Reveal.js and GitHub Pages.
 This platform not only showcases your professional profile but also demonstrates your web development skills.
 By following this tutorial, you've gained valuable experience in version control, web design, and deployment strategies.

-Happy coding! 👨‍💻👩‍💻